mindflay3r/Guide/src/features/events.md

   * The target of the event must be online.

 ## Step 3 - Event Selection
-The event will scale with the wealth of the target settlement, you have the following choices.
+The event will scale with the wealth of the target settlement.

+You will need to return your caravan to your own settlement after triggering the event.

+The following choices are available.

   * Raid